 Artificial Intelligence and Human Capital Management Software

-Artificial Intelligence (AI) has started to dominate all sectors.
+Artificial Intelligence (AI) has started to dominate all sectors in the future of work.
 From Oral-B’s toothbrush that informs you how well you brush to the supercomputer that NASA uses.
 An increase in the use of artificial intelligence, deep learning, machine learning, and other IT jargon has everyone confused.
-Especially those that benefit from using this technology, such as business using a Human Capital Management systemsoftware.
+Especially those that benefit from using this technology, such as business using a Human capital management software.

 In 1991, America spent $100 billion on hardware which roughly converts to $190 billion in value.
 Over the years, the investment in IT hardware has seen a steady increase but there has been a phenomenal change after the advent of cloud computing.

 The investment has seen a shift from hardware to cloud computing.
 While all industries have seen a growth in the use of IT, its impact on HR has been relatively less.
 The products that are usually implemented in the HR industry perform tasks that were the norm quite a few years ago.

 This is a new era of jobs

 Furthermore, the role of human resources has expanded from the basic human capital management software solutions to meet its using enterprise resources.

 Doing so is difficult as the roles of employees have shifted from labor-based job profiles to skill-based ones over the last few decades.

 The gap lies when HR as a department is unable to connect the many moving dots in the firm, maybe it because of a communication gap or due to the lack of anonymity during the employee feedback process.

 These problems come with a caveat of their own.
 The decisions made to solve these problems are subjective and are oftentimes subject to bias.